pydy/pydy/Pendulum_with_elastic_balls.rst

     As method = 'Radau' in solve_ivp gives much 'better' results than no method (e.g. 15% deviation vs. 0.3% in some cases), I assume that this is due to numerical errors in the integration.
     - of course I do not know for sure.

-    cse = True reduced the time it take to integrate substantially, by a factor of over 50
     '''
     start = time.time()